ed10vi/msi-steelseries-led/README.md

 # MSI SteelSeries LED

-Control Keyboard backlight in MSI laptops with Steelseries Engine 3 Keyboards.
+Control Keyboard backlight in MSI laptops with Steelseries Engine 3 and 2 Keyboards.

-This software has been tested only in a MSI GT72VR 6RD Dominator.
+This software has been tested only in a MSI GT72VR 6RD Dominator and a MSI GE70 2PE ApachePro.

 #### Thanks to
 - https://github.com/gokuhs/MSI-Keyboard-Led-Enabler